by Texas Homesteader ~

 Sometimes we say nothing at all as we watch that gorgeous Texas sunset performing its beauty before our eyes!

-We’ve also freed up a little more time for connecting with our children.
+By simplifying our lives we also freed up time for connecting more often with our family.

 A Monthly Bonding Tradition With Our Children